 • Best Regards,

 And you're done!
 But first, you must review and polish what you have written.
 As you review your writing, take your time to choose the right adjectives that describe you and your experience.
-You want to sound intentional and authentic and stay away from words that other potential job-seekers are likely to use.
+You want to sound intentional and authentic.

 Before you submit it, make sure to proofread, format, and edit your cover letter thoroughly.
 Typos, grammatical, or punctuation mistakes drastically reduce your chances of getting a job.
 You can use an editing tool like Grammarly or share your cover letter with a friend who can review it for you.